reactive-python/reactpy/docs/source/index.rst

     Source Code <https://github.com/reactive-python/reactpy>
     Community <https://github.com/reactive-python/reactpy/discussions>

-ReactPy is a library for building user interfaces in Python without any Javascript.
-These interfaces are composed of encapsulated :ref:`"components" <Your First Components>` which look and behave similarly to those found in `ReactJS
-<https://reactjs.org/>`__.
-Components made using ReactPy are easy to create and reason
-about when you're getting started, as well as simple to extend and maintain when you have to make changes later.

-Whether you need to run a full blown application with a standalone server, or just want try things out in a Jupyter Notebook.
-ReactPy has you covered - it's both approachable for those without web development experience while also being powerful enough to grow with your ambitions.
+ReactPy is a library for building user interfaces in Python without Javascript.
+ReactPy interfaces are made from :ref:`components <Your First Components>` which look and behave similarly to this found in `ReactJS <https://reactjs.org/>`__.
+Designed with simplicity in mind, ReactPy can be used by those without web development experience while also being powerful enough to grow with your ambitions.

 At a Glance